MicrosoftDocs/dynamics365smb-docs/financials/year-how-post-year-end-close-entry.md

 ms.author: jswymer

 ---
-# How to: Review and Post the Year-End Closing Entry
+# How to: Post the Year-End Closing Entry
 After you use the **Close Income Statement** batch job to generate the year-end closing entry or entries, you must open the journal you specified in the batch job, and then review and post the entries.

 ## To post the year end closing entry